openhab/openhab-js/README.md

 Install the openHAB [JavaScript Scripting add-on](https://www.openhab.org/addons/automation/jsscripting/), a version of this library will be automatically installed and available to ECMAScript 2022+ rules created using [File Based Rules](#file-based-rules) or [UI Based Rules](#ui-based-rules).

 <!-- TODO: Update link to stable when openHAB 4.0 is released -->
-openHAB also provides the [JavaScript Scripting (Nashorn) add-on](https://next.openhab.org/addons/automation/jsscriptingnashorn/), which is based on the older Nashorn JavaScript engine.
+openHAB before version 4 also provides the [JavaScript Scripting (Nashorn) add-on](https://next.openhab.org/addons/automation/jsscriptingnashorn/), which is based on the older Nashorn JavaScript engine.
 This is referred to as `ECMA - 262 Edition 5.1` or `application/javascript;version=ECMAScript-5.1` in the Main UI.
-*This library is not compatible with this older runtime.*
+*This openhab-js library is not compatible with this older Nashorn runtime.*

 ### Custom Installation